 Don’t automatically publish professional photography.
 Publishing photographs of weddings and other events where there’s an official photographer may have additional contractual issues of copyright and infringement on exclusive arrangements for publicity.
 Publishing these photos must be decided on a case-by-case basis and only after consultation with the families and professional photographers.

-Publishing video recordings, regardless of their nature, raise a number of issues depending on the content of the video.
-Using music, text, images and other content in the composition of the video recording often require permissions and licenses.
+Publishing video recordings, regardless of their nature, raises a number of issues depending on the content of the video.
+Using music, text, images, and other content in the composition of the video recording often requires permissions and licenses.

 If an event is being video recorded, make sure that a sign of reasonable size (minimum 8.5" x 11") is posted in a visible location, disclosing that videos may be published on the Internet; see the Disclosure Notice Sample.
 If a notice was not posted, do not publish video recordings that include people who are identifiable; they have a right of privacy and should give their permission before you post their faces on the Internet.
 Don’t publish any identifying information about any minors without the written consent of the parents/guardians; see the Parent/Guardian Release for Student or Minor (Noncommercial) (English version and Spanish version).Don’t publish any identifying information about any adult without that person’s written consent; see the Adult Release (Noncommercial).